 It is important to understand the effect noise producing devices will have on the RF noise floor so that an informed assessment can be made regarding their impact on our wireless microphone and IEM systems.
 As depicted above, a higher RF noise floor typically results in a reduction of operating range.
 In analog systems, an increasing noise floor will produce increasing amounts of audible noise in the demodulated signal until the squelch point is reached.
 Digital systems do not exhibit this behavior, typically demodulating clean audio to the point that noise-induced errors cause the system to mute.
 This is advantageous as the impact of a raised RF noise floor is not immediately audible.
 However, if a high noise floor is not identified, the resulting decrease in operating range may come as an unwelcome surprise to the RF engineer.
 Spectrum scanning is the key to identifying and managing noise in RF systems.

-Next month, we will focus specifically on one form of RFI – Intermodulation Distortion.
-We will learn how and why IMD products are generated, and how to manage IMD in multi-channel systems.
+In our next post, we focus specifically on one form of RFI – Intermodulation Distortion.
+We talk about how and why IMD products are generated, and how to manage IMD in multi-channel systems.

 To stay updated about this and other educational content, subscribe to our email list at shure.com/subscribe.